Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: QNM families

-corresponding to a ``black hole family" ($j=+$) and a ``cosmological family" ($j=c$).
-Here, $s_+\equiv +1$, $s_c\equiv -1$ and $\lambdaq$ is the coefficient in the leading-order eigenvalue asymptotics for large $q$: $\lamslm=\lambdaq\, q+O(1)$, which results from $\lamslm=O(\omega)=O(q)$ (e.g.,~\cite{Casals:2004zq} in Kerr).
-These two WKB families are the limiting values for the two different behaviours in the PS modes mentioned above when the symmetry is broken as $q$ increases from zero.
-Also, the NE modes asymptote to $\oq{+}$ for large-$q$ (as can be checked by comparing \eqref{eq:NE} for large-$q$ with \eqref{eq:QNM large-q} for $j=+$ in the near-extremal limit).
+where $s_+\equiv +1$, $s_c\equiv -1$.
+The expression for $j=+$ corresponds to a ``black hole family" and that for $j=c$ to a ``cosmological family".
+These two WKB families $j=+,c$ are the limiting values for the two different behaviours in the PS modes mentioned above when the symmetry is broken as $q$ increases.
+Furthermore, the NE modes asymptote to $\oq{+}$ for large-$q$ (as can be checked by comparing \eqref{eq:NE} for large-$q$ with \eqref{eq:QNM large-q} for $j=+$ in the near-extremal limit) -- this provides a consistency check of our analytic expressions.